Biocomputing-Research-Group/IDIA/README.md

 ### Data Source of the Toy Example

-Download the data via the PRIDE repository PXD001587.The UPS2 DIA data files:
+Download the data via the PRIDE repository PXD001587.
+The human DIA data files:

 18300_REP2_500ng_HumanLysate_SWATH_1.wiff